TamyresPortilho/resume/README.md

 # start using Node
 node
 ```
+curl is a unix command.
+If you are a windows user, check out this installation guide [volta install](https://docs.volta.sh/guide/getting-started)

 <br/><br/>
 Lastly, run npm to install our devDependencies and run our parcel server: <br/>